baranovskypd/goodpress/README.md

     image media and then publishes the post.
-  - The first time you run `wp_post()` in a folder, it creates a file called `.wordpress.yml` that contains, in particular, the URL and ID of the post on your WordPress next time.
+  - The first time you run `wp_post()` in a folder, it creates a file called `.wordpress.yml` that contains, in particular, the URL and ID of the post on your WordPress website.
 This way, next time the function is run, the post is *updated*.

 [Example post](https://rmd-wordpress.eu/post-rmd/) and [its